Veru Inc. (VERU) Shareholder A - GuruFocus.com

-The Class: Robbins LLP reminds investors that a shareholder filed a class action on behalf of all investors who purchased or otherwise acquired Veru Inc. ( VERU) common stock between May 11, 2022 and November 9, 2022, for violations of the Securities Exchange Act of 1934.
+The Class: Robbins+LLP reminds investors that a shareholder filed a class action on behalf of all investors who purchased or otherwise acquired Veru Inc. (NASDAQ: VERU) common stock between May 11, 2022 and November 9, 2022, for violations of the Securities Exchange Act of 1934.
 Veru is primarily an oncology-based biopharmaceutical company that develops drugs for the management of breast and prostate cancers, and also develops medicines for COVID-19 and other diseases related to viral and acute respiratory distress syndrome ("ARDS").

 What Now: Similarly situated shareholders may be eligible to participate in the class action against Veru Inc. Shareholders who want to act as lead plaintiff for the class must file their papers by February 2, 2023.
 A lead plaintiff is a representative party acting on behalf of other class members in directing the litigation.
 You do not have to participate in the case to be eligible for a recovery.
 For more information, click here.